 Somewhere in my childhood, something traumatic must have happened with beets.
 If you ask my brother or my dad they’ll give you the same response: “Might as well eat dirt.”

-So Mom, what did you do to us that we all loathe beets?
-The Accidental Locavore’s mother takes no responsibility for this family-wide disgust with the small round red root vegetables.
-Instead, when quizzed, she tried to deflect it to her two sisters.
-Now I can count the number of meals I’ve had cooked by the two of them on the fingers of one hand (probably with fingers to spare, but I won’t exaggerate), so I really doubt they have anything to do with it.
+My mother when quizzed, takes no responsibility for this family-wide disgust.
+Instead when asked, she tried to deflect it to her two sisters.
+I can count the number of meals I’ve had cooked by either of them on the fingers of one hand (probably with fingers to spare, but I won’t exaggerate), so I really doubt they have anything to do with it.
 Sorry Mom.

 Do you have a vegetable you won’t eat under any circumstances?
 What is it?